jonasmueler/RadProPoser/README.md

    ```

 4. **Download data**:
-   Our data can be downloaded annonymously here: https://doi.org/10.5281/zenodo.14035103.
+   Our data can be downloaded anonymously here: https://doi.org/10.5281/zenodo.14035103.
 Place our dataset in the `/data` folder.
 Refer to `radar_raw_data/README.md` for dataset details.

 ---